sandyavs/mealplanner-wiki/Mealplanner-v2-discussions.md

          - ex: git commit -m "username will be displayed as no user assigned in the mealplanner calendar"
      - git push origin {yourbranchname}
          - ex: git push origin 456-display-username
-     - create MR: select V2, not develop
+     - create PR: select V2, not develop
-     - assign MR to Shanthi
+     - assign PR to Shanthi